Shane-Wood-TL/SW-Quadruped/README.md

 ## Issues
-Mirco Controller struggling to perform enough trig in a quick manner (could have been a motor issue) Way too weak of motors (sg90s) similar issues in stabilty and body strength as the version that follows
+Mirco Controller struggling to perform enough trig in a quick manner (could have been a motor issue) Way too weak of motors (sg90s) similar issues in stability and body strength as the version that follows